awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 **Usage**: Required\.

 `AssociationId` is the ID of an existing association in State Manager, a capability of AWS Systems Manager\.
-It's used by Patch Manager to add compliance data to the specified Association\.
+It's used by Patch Manager to add compliance data to a specified association\.
+This association is related to a patch `Scan` operation enabled in a [Host Management configuration created in Quick Setup](quick-setup-host-management.md)\.
 By sending patching results as association compliance data instead of inventory compliance data, existing inventory compliance information for your instances isn't overwritten after a patching operation, nor for other association IDs\.
 If you don't already have an association you want to use, you can create one by running [create\-association](https://docs.aws.amazon.com/cli/latest/reference/ssm/create-association.html) the command\.
 For example:

 ------
 #### [ Linux & macOS ]